1981 warning strike in Poland

-In the early spring of 1981 in Poland, during the Bydgoszcz events, several members of the Solidarity movement, including Jan Rulewski, Mariusz Łabentowicz and Roman Bartoszcze, were brutally beaten by the security services, such as Milicja Obywatelska and ZOMO.
-The Bydgoszcz events soon became widely known across Poland, and on 24 March 1981 Solidarity decided to go on a nationwide strike in protest against the violence.
-The strike was planned for Tuesday, 31 March 1981.
-On 25 March, Lech Wałęsa met Deputy Prime Minister Mieczysław Rakowski of the Polish United Workers' Party, but their talks were fruitless.
-Two days later, a four-hour national warning strike took place.
-It was the biggest strike in the history of not only Poland but of the Warsaw Pact itself.
-According to several sources, between 12 million and 14 million Poles took part.
+The 1981 warning strike in Poland was a four-hour national warning strike that took place during and in response to the Bydgoszcz events.
+There, in the early spring of 1981 in the Polish People's Republic, several members of the Solidarity movement, including Jan Rulewski, Mariusz Łabentowicz, and Roman Bartoszcze, were beaten by the security forces, including Milicja Obywatelska and ZOMO.
+The Bydgoszcz events soon became widely known across Poland, and on 24 March 1981, Solidarity called for a nationwide strike in protest against the violence.
+The strike was planned for Tuesday 31 March 1981.
+On 25 March, Lech Wałęsa met Deputy Prime Minister Mieczysław Rakowski of the Polish United Workers' Party, but they were unable to come to an agreement.
+Two days later, on 27 March, the warning strike took place.
+It was the most highly participated strike in the history of both Poland and the Warsaw Pact.
+According to several sources, between 12 and 14 million Poles took part, roughly 85-90% of Poland's working-age population at the time.

 Background

-After the Bydgoszcz events, millions of Poles reacted angrily to the brutal beatings of the members of Solidarity.
-The atmosphere in the country grew even more tense when the government of the Polish People's Republic denied any wrongdoings, stating that the security services were simply doing their duty to restore order and the information on the beatings was described as "claims by Solidarity sources".
-The mass-media claimed that Jan Rulewski, one of the beaten activists, had been hurt in a car accident, not as a result of the intervention of the police.
-Furthermore, in early spring of 1981, the Soviet Army was carrying out huge military exercises named Soyuz 81, which were taking place in Poland.
-The manoeuvres were regarded by many Poles as the preparation of a Soviet invasion of their country and Marshall Viktor Kulikov, Commander-in-chief of the Warsaw Pact, told Polish general staff that despite the political situation, the exercises would continue indefinitely.
-In Washington, the situation in Poland was described as "political tension at its highest level since last November".
+After the Bydgoszcz events, millions of Poles reacted angrily to the beatings of the members of Solidarity.
+The atmosphere in the country grew even more tense when the government of the Polish People's Republic denied any wrongdoing, stating that the security services were simply doing their duty to restore order.
+Anger was increased by the state's description of the particulars of the beatings as "claims by Solidarity sources".
+The mass media alleged that Jan Rulewski, one of the beaten activists, had been hurt in a car accident, not as a result of the intervention of the police.
+Furthermore, in the early spring of 1981, the Soviet Army carried out huge military exercises named Soyuz 81 on Polish soil.
+The maneuvers were regarded by many Poles as the preparation of a Soviet invasion of their country and Marshal Viktor Kulikov, Commander-in-Chief of the Warsaw Pact, told the Polish general staff that despite the political situation, the exercises would continue indefinitely.
+In Washington, the situation in Poland was described as being marked by "political tension at its highest level since last November".
 Soviet military exercises continued until 7 April.